Koverse/documentation/docs/source/installguide.rst

 -------------
 Currently there are a few manual configuration steps that need to occur before adding and starting the Koverse Service in Cloudera Manager.
 In the future, these will be automated as part of the parcel install.
 All of these should be performed on the host where you will install the Koverse Service.

 - Ensure that *dfs.permissions.superusergroup* is set to an existing Unix group.
 You can check the value of this property in Cloudera Manger by navigating to the HDFS Service and then selecting the Configuration tab and searching for this property.
 On the host you can view */etc/group* to confirm this group exists.
+By default, the value of this property is "supergroup", if you see this value, we recommend changing it to "hadoop" in the Clouder Manager console.
 A *dfs.permissions.superusergroup* value of "hadoop" is used in the examples below.
 - Add koverse and accumulo users to the superusergroup
   ::